Sande Ace Home Page

 Paul Gager's Ace Runabout

-Although the plywood has not yet been trimmed along the gunwales, sanding the epoxy essentially completed the planking!!
+Although the plywood has not yet been trimmed along the gunwales,

 Paul Gager's Ace Runabout